mfranzke/plugin-node-patternlab-inline-remote-assets/README.md

 ## Installation

-Add the Inline Assets Plugin to your project using [npm](http://npmjs.com/):
+Add the inline assets plugin to your project using [npm](http://npmjs.com/):

     npm install --save plugin-node-patternlab-inline-remote-assets